haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

 One more technical question:

 - Suppose that $T$ is an Ext-progenerator of $T^\perp$.
 Then is $T^\perp$ covariantly finite?
 Here $T^\perp$ consists of $X$ such that $\operatorname{Ext}^{>0}(T, X) = 0$.

+It is shown that the set of Wakamatsu tilting modules with the partial order $T_1 \geq T_2$ by $\operatorname{Ext}^{>0}(T_1, T_2)$ is not poset in general (not transitive, even for the rep-fin case).
+So the following questions.

+- When does the set of Wakamatsu tilting modules become a poset? (some combinatorial criterion for Nakayama algebras may be interesting)

+- Is there a theory of _mutation_ of Wakamatsu tilting modules, which enables us to compute all Wakamatsu tilting modules by starting from a ring itself?
+I observed that two summands may differ at the Hasse arrow.

 ## Combinatorics of Auslander-Reiten quivers